louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 5.7 Parasomnias

-Sleepwalking, defined as confused behavior occurring at night and at times associated with wandering, was reported in 6% of 781 patients with narcolepsy treated with sodium oxybate in adult controlled trials and long-term open-label studies, with <1% of patients discontinuing due to sleepwalking.
+Sleepwalking, defined as confused behavior occurring at night and at times associated with wandering, was reported in 6% of 781 patients with narcolepsy treated with sodium oxybate in adult controlled trials and long-term open-label studies, with < 1% of patients discontinuing due to sleepwalking.
 Rates of sleepwalking were similar for patients taking placebo and patients taking sodium oxybate in controlled trials.
 It is unclear if some or all of the reported sleepwalking episodes correspond to true somnambulism, which is a parasomnia occurring during non-REM sleep, or to any other specific medical disorder.
 Five instances of sleepwalking with potential injury or significant injury were reported during a clinical trial of sodium oxybate in patients with narcolepsy.

 Parasomnias, including sleepwalking, also have been reported in postmarketing experience with sodium oxybate.
 Therefore, episodes of sleepwalking should be fully evaluated and appropriate interventions considered.

-Pediatric use information is approved for Jazz Pharmaceuticals Inc.’s XYREM (sodium oxybate) Oral Solution.
-However, due to Jazz Pharmaceuticals Inc.’s marketing exclusivity rights, this drug product is not labeled with that pediatric information.
+Pediatric use information is approved for Jazz Pharmaceuticals Inc.'s XYREM (sodium oxybate) Oral Solution.
+However, due to Jazz Pharmaceuticals Inc.'s marketing exclusivity rights, this drug product is not labeled with that pediatric information.

 5.8 Use in Patients Sensitive to High Sodium Intake